 Continental Sleep – 2-Inch Wood Split Bunkie Board

 A box spring alternative is called the bunkie board.
 These boards are just 1-2 inches tall and are made from particleboard or plywood.
-They can provide the support for the mattress but won’t elevate the bed unnecessarily.Check Availability ❥
+They can provide support for the mattress but won’t elevate the bed unnecessarily.Check Availability ❥

 Zinus – Deepak Easy Assembly Wood Slat

 Slats are boards that go across the bed under your mattress.
 They can be connected, can be flexible, or fixed.
 The space between the slats can be different.
 Mattress manufacturers often state among the conditions of warranty how far these slats should be from each other.
-Beds with slat usually are lower than beds with a box spring.
+Beds with slats usually are lower than beds with a box spring.
 So if you like the contemporary style, it will be a great choice.
 If you are low on space while maneuvering to the bedroom, slats will be fabulous too.
 They need much less space than a regular box spring.Check Availability ❥

 Adjustable power base